Simultaneous NICER and NuSTAR Observations of the Ultra-compact X-ray Binary 4U 1543-624: Analysis and Results

-Fitting the emission lines with simple Gaussian components provides an equivalent width of $\sim39$~eV for the \ion{O}{8} near 0.7~keV and $\sim143$~eV for the Fe~K emission at 6.4~keV.
-These are consistent with the values reported in \citet{ludlam19b}.
+It is important to note that while using {\sc diskline} is acceptable as a preliminary diagnostic for line emission, the profile assumes a single emission line is being broadened by Doppler and relativistic effects.
+This does not account for the blending of emission from other atomic species or energy levels within the energy region of interest for the emission lines (e.g., the blending of \ion{Fe}{25} and \ion{Fe}{26} K$_{\alpha}$, \ion{O}{8} Lyman $\alpha$ and $\beta$, or even emission of Mg blended with Fe~L as shown in \citealt{ludlam18}).
+The full reflection spectrum is a series of atomic features that are superimposed onto a reprocessed continuum that is then broadened.
+Hence, a complete reflection model should be utilized when performing spectral modeling of reflection.

 We opt for a more consistent approach to describe the reflection spectrum present within the system by using a modified version of {\sc xillver} \citep{garcia13} that accounts for the unusual elemental abundances in the accretion disk, known as \xillverco.
 This assumes that coronal emission is illuminating the accretion disk as a power-law, $\Gamma$, with a high-energy cutoff, E$_{\rm{cutoff}}$.
 The reflection model also contains emergent thermal emission from the accretion disk itself, $kT_{\rm{disk}}$, at the location where the emission features arise.
 The $\rm{Frac}$ parameter adjusts the strength of the the power-law illuminating the disk relative to blackbody arising from the disk ($\sigma T^{4}$), $\rm{Frac=Flux_{PL}(10^{2}-10^{6}\ eV)/Flux_{BB}(0.1-10^6\ eV)}$.
 This is an updated version of the model used in \citet{madej14}.
 The earlier grid calculations had set the abundances of all elements to be 10 times those from \citet{lodders03}, except for H and He (which were left at solar abundance), and in the case of C and O to 100 times the abundance from \citet{lodders03}.
 Here, the updated table of the \xillverco model has the abundances set as follows: H and He to 0.1 times solar abundance from \citet{lodders03}, C and O are allowed to vary using the $A_{\mathrm{CO}}$ parameter, and all other elements are set to solar abundance.
 This model also has over $10^{5}$ more spectral grid points than the initial model used in \citet{madej14}.

 When using \xillverco, we tie the photon index and high-energy cutoff to those in the continuum power-law component for consistency.
 The reflection component is convolved with {\sc relconv} \citep{dauser10} to account for broadening due to different effects within the innermost region of the accretion and proximity to the NS.
 We tie the inner and outer emissivity index in order to create a single illumination profile, $q$.
 The outer disk radius is set to $990$~\rg and the dimensionless spin parameter is fixed at $a_{*}=0$.